-After MMRV, much less chickenpox antibodies are formed than after a single vaccine, but more measles antibodies than MMR.
-More: .
+After the MMRV vaccine, much less varicella antibodies are produced than after a separate vaccine, but more measles antibodies, as compared to MMR. .

 In 2010, two virologists, who had previously worked for Merck, sued the company.
 They claimed that Merck manipulated the results of the mumps vaccine clinical trial, which allowed the company to remain the exclusive MMR manufacturer in the United States.